azyabugoff/VKR_Madrid_info_service/README.md

 # VKR_Madrid_info_service
 A web service that provides an opportunity to easily and quickly obtain information about the current state of trademark protection in different countries.
+Made by order of Rospatent, russian patent organization.

 URL of the service: https://madrid-info.herokuapp.com/ You could use, for example, this 739890 registration number to test the service.

 The main value of the service is that its algorithms determine current state of trademarks in different countries and list of classes that are granted for the protection in these countries, having only legal formulations of countries' decisions on a trademark at various stages of its registration.

+Detailed description of the project is in the file vkr_text/vkr_main.docx